kevinaangstadt/CS340-Summer21-Notes/Lecture_13.md

 - Don't care
 - Ask solver (theorm prover) to only give answers in terms of variables we control
 - Do our best (partial assignment)

+Did we win?

+How do we know the "correct" answr for our inputs?

+We are missing the oracle from our oracle-compare to testing model

+Test generation
+- Bug finding
+- If program crashes (implicit oracle) on input == bad!
+- Ex: Automatically generating inputs of death

+In geberal, we really want both input and expected output

+Oracles are thought to be as difficult to write down formally as it is to write the program correctly

+**Oracle Problem** difficulty and cost of determining the correct test oracle for a given input

+Can we use the pogram itself as an oracle?

+Competent Programer Hypothesis
+- Program is mostly correct

+**EX:**
+Run program with 10 inputs:
+index == array-len -1

+Perhaps our oravle could be:
+assertEquals(indes, array-len-1)
+- Should be true every time we run

+**DEFN:** A **invariant** is a predicate (boolean expression) over program varaiable that is true on every execution of that program
+- Can serve as oracles